What Are the Best Strategies for Building Employee Loyalty?

 Eventually, you may have to move to a new workspace to accommodate a larger team.
 This presents another critical opportunity to build loyalty.

 For this reason, you should choose a workspace that is within a reasonable distance to most of your employees’ homes.
 Employees will be more tempted to leave if their commute is inhibiting their personal life.
-Also, the shorter commute will make them more comfortable at work, which makes their goals easier to reach.
-Why leave when your daily routine is only getting easier every day?
+The shorter commute will also make them more comfortable at work, making their goals easier to reach.
+Why leave when your daily routine is only getting more comfortable every day?

 How Can Small Businesses Improve Productivity?